 2. Mahendra Singh Dhoni

-Mahendra Singh Dhoni is widely regarded as one of the best finisher in cricket and the best captain in the world that ODI cricket has ever witnessed.
+Mahendra Singh Dhoni is widely regarded as one of the best finisher in cricket, the best captain, and one of the best wicketkeeper in the world that ODI cricket has ever witnessed.
 MS Dhoni took his time, carefully plan his strategy, and then erupt with a few big hits to put the opposition under pressure.
 By combining power and touch game, MS Dhoni gave this position a new dimension in the late 2000s.
 The captain of India has won successful run chases 47 times while remaining unbeaten, scoring 2,876 runs for India.
 After Sanath Jayasuriya in terms of the amount of balls faced, Dhoni is the only batsman to reach 10,000 ODI runs while averaging more than 50 runs per game.

 Dhoni helped India win game third of the 2006 ODI series against Pakistan by scoring 72 runs off just 46 balls, giving India a 2-1 series lead.
 In the fifth match helped India win the series 4-1 by scoring 77 runs off 56 deliveries.
 In 62 successful run-chases, MS Dhoni averaged 104.89, the highest average in One-Day International history by any batsmen.
 These are phenomenal stats that demonstrate his supremacy in run chases.
 His ODIs second-inning average is 52.39, which is higher than his ODIs first-inning average (52.11).